-The international press describes Czech pianist Jan Bartoš as “one of the best European pianists” and “an emotional and sophisticated interpreter.”
-As Supraphon exclusive artist, his albums have earned international acclaim from critics at Gramophone, BBC Music Magazine, The Guardian, The Times, Diapason, NPR, American Record Guide, and many others.
-He was invited to perform on the new DVD My Musical Life (2021) by Alfred Brendel, who wrote, “'Jan Bartos is one of my most impressive and exciting young colleagues.
-In him, virtuosity is coupled with deeply serious musicianship.''
+The international press has described Czech pianist Jan Bartoš as “one of the finest European pianists” and “an emotional and sophisticated interpreter.”
+As a Supraphon label exclusive recording artist, his CD recordings of the music Janáček, Mozart and Beethoven, and Novák have earned international critical acclaim from critics at Gramophone, Diapason, BBC Music Magazine, The Sunday Times, American Record Guide, The Guardian, and many others.

 Jan Bartoš’s recent released CD on Supraphon, performing Vítezslav Novák’s (a pupil of Dvořák’s and a highly distinguished composer) Piano Concerto in E minor (the first studio recording of the concerto), with Maestro Jakub Hrůša and the Prague Radio Symphony Orchestra, has been critically acclaimed internationally.
 Voted London’s THE GUARDIAN newspaper’s Classical Album of the Week and The Month's Best Albums in September 2020, who wrote of Bartoš’s expressive gifts that the Novák concerto crammed with hefty bravura solo ‘‘is dispatched on the recording by Jan Bartoš with suitable muscularity".
 Stretto classical magazine wrote, ‘‘the music is brilliantly performed by both, the soloist and the conductor.’’
 And London’s THE SUNDAY TIMES highlighted the CD as ‘‘worth knowing in Hrůša and Bartoš’s idiomatic performances.’’